EasyAbp/EasyAbpGuide/Module-Development-Specification.md

 ### Packaging and Publishing

-Refer to the [GitHub Action](https://github.com/EasyAbp/PrivateMessaging/tree/master/.github/workflows/publish.yml) demo, configure your project publication jobs.
-The NuGet packages will be automatic built and published after you commit a new version module to the **master** branch.
+Refer to the [GitHub Action demo](https://github.com/EasyAbp/PrivateMessaging/tree/master/.github/workflows/publish.yml), configure your project publication jobs.
+The NuGet packages will be automatic built and published after you commit code to the **master** branch with a new module version.

 ### Continuous Updating